apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Transformation of a buffer is represented by the attribute `"buffer_layout_transformations"` in the `PrimFunc` attributes.
-This is a map whose keys are buffer var to be reshaped, and whose values are the transformations to be applied.
+For schedules written in either TE or TIR, the axis separators are stored in `BufferNode::axis_separators`.
+For TIR-based schedules, the re-indexing of a buffer is performed on demand.
+For TE-based schedules, the mapping used to re-index a buffer is stored in the `"layout_transform_map"` attribute of the `PrimFunc`, and is applied as part of lowering.
+This attribute is a map whose keys are buffer var to be reshaped, and whose values are the transformations to be applied.

 Many of the utilities needed for this transformation already exist in `iter_affine_map.h`, and are used in the implementation.
+For TIR-based schedules, the transformation primitive is appleid immediately.

 A buffer may be allocated with `AllocateNode`, and may be interacted with using `BufferLoadNode` and `BufferStoreNode`.